Skip to content

-When I was young, I had a dream of performing my music in front of a sea of people.
-I may have been about 12 years old.
-It was just me, under a spotlight, holding a guitar, a microphone was on a stand in front of me.
-I don’t know what song I may have been about to sing, but it felt good to be there.
+When I was young, maybe about 12 years old, I had a dream of performing my music in front of a sea of people.
+It was just me under a spotlight, holding a guitar, with a microphone on a stand in front of me.
+I’m not sure what song I was about to sing, but it felt good to be there.

-I started writing and composing my own music when I was around 16.
-I had dabbled and experimented some with cheaper keyboards, but when I got a machine that could actually save and store ideas, more than mere bits and pieces of songs, I was off to the races.
-There was no end to the ideas, and any new sound or canned rhythm offered a new inspiration in short order.
-I’d write the beginnings of hundreds of songs in a few years, many of which had lyrics as well.
-I still have a container of 3.5-inch floppy disks that the keyboard workstation used for external storage.
-This was several years before moving over to a DAW and learning how to produce with the help of MIDI and computers.
+I began writing and composing my own music when I was about 16.
+I had dabbled and experimented with cheaper keyboards, but when I finally got a machine that could save and store fleshed-out ideas rather than just bits and pieces of songs, I was off to the races.
+There was no shortage of ideas, and each new sound or canned rhythm provided new inspiration.
+In a few years, I’d write the first drafts of hundreds of songs, many of which would include lyrics.
+I still have a container full of 3.5-inch floppy disks from the keyboard workstation, which was how I saved my projects.
+This was several years before switching to a digital audio workstation (DAW) and teaching myself how to compose and produce music using MIDI and computers.

 “I think you should choose an easier one.”

-I can’t recall what exactly the event was, but I needed to produce a cover performance of a popular song for a recital or competition.
-I wanted to do my own version of “Black Or White” by Michael Jackson.
-It was a challenge I felt more than capable of, and I loved the song — and pretty much anything MJ.
-There was no singing involved, just the music.
-My father didn’t agree, suggesting I should choose something easier (that was kind of his thing, looking back; take the easier path).
-I remember that moment had deflated me quite a bit.
+I can’t remember what the event was, but I had to create a cover performance of a popular song for a recital or competition.
+I wanted to do my own version of Michael Jackson’s “Black Or White.”
+It was a challenge I felt up to, and I adored the song — and pretty much everything, MJ.
+There was no singing involved, only the music.
+My father disagreed, suggesting that I take an easier path.
+I recall that moment, which deflated me quite a bit.
 I really could have used a “Hell yeah!
 Go for it!” at the time.
-I’d never had much confidence, when looking for or needing external feedback, so this was unreasonably defeating.
-I ended up doing a song by Madonna, I think.
-It went over well, but it cost me in other ways.
+I’d never been particularly confident in seeking or requiring external feedback, so this was unreasonably defeating.
+I ended up doing a Madonna song, I think.
+It was well received, but it cost me in other ways.

-Other ideas (or, limiting beliefs) piled up, over time.
-“You need a base — a job to support you, then you can be free to pursue your music,” and “You have to have a diploma, something to fall back on,” and other such notions steadily tempered and dulled my motivation and aspirations.
-Unfortunately, I was a stubborn kid, and had already amassed a significant amount of resentment toward my parents by my late-teens, so all advice was essentially the opposite of what I would choose to do.
+Other ideas (or limiting beliefs) accumulated over time.
+“You need a base — a job to support you — and then you can pursue your music.”
+“You have to have a diploma, something to fall back on,” and other similar ideas gradually tempered and dulled my motivation and aspirations.
+Unfortunately, I was a stubborn kid who had already developed a strong resentment for my parents by my late teens, so all advice was essentially the opposite of what I would choose to do.

-I hadn’t decided toward anything in post-secondary education because nothing was terribly interesting to me in the job world.
-High school was boring and torturous, so why would I want to go to yet another institution?
-I strongly considered I.T. and computer engineering, having clocked endless hours coding and playing with programming basics.
-It was a creative outlet, so there was some real enjoyment there… but I didn’t, or wouldn’t, commit.
-I’ve had some decent jobs, which could have held me up, supported me and offered promotions, stability and such, but very few lasted more than a year or two, if that.
-Financially, I’d get back to “zero”, and jump ship.
-I wanted to make music, and nothing else mattered.
+I hadn’t made any decisions about post-secondary education because nothing in the job market piqued my interest.
+High school was boring and torturous, so why would I want to attend another institution?
+I strongly considered studying information technology and computer engineering after spending countless hours coding and learning the fundamentals of programming.
+It was a creative outlet that provided enjoyable experiences… However, I did not, or would not, commit.
+I’ve had some decent jobs that could have helped me, supported me, provided promotions, stability, and so on, but most of them lasted only a year or two, if that.
+Financially, I’d return to zero and jump ship.
+I only cared about making music.

-These weren’t my finest hours.
-And I paid for it, many times, in many ways.
-My parents weren’t entirely wrong, and they were only looking out for my best interests, based on their own paradigms and experiences.
-I understand that, now, but I would have benefitted from handling it better, instead of adopting the “I’ll show them” attitude, and proceeding to fail and stumble forward for the next few decades, essentially going nowhere in particular.
+These were not my finest hours.
+And I paid for it many times and in a variety of ways.
+My parents weren’t entirely wrong, and they were only looking out for my best interests based on their own beliefs and experiences.
+I understand that now, but I could have handled it better instead of adopting the “I’ll show them” attitude and then failing and stumbling forward for the next few decades, essentially going nowhere in particular.

 The Happy/Sad Introvert

-My mother had tried numerous times over the years to nudge and push me a little to get out to radio stations or find a way to promote myself, but I rejected all of her offers and ideas.
-Partly, because I “knew”, there was a certain way the music business worked, there were certain expected procedures; you can’t just go knocking on the doors of these people without some sort of representation or credibility (total bullshit).
-Partly, because I was terrified of what might happen if they didn’t like my material (when you love what you create too much, you get over-protective, and a little stupid).
-I know it now to be little more than self-sabotage, and adolescent behavior that repeatedly stalled my momentum in any positive way.
+My mother tried several times over the years to persuade me to contact radio stations or find a way to promote myself, but I declined all of her offers and suggestions.
+Partly because I “knew” there was a certain way the music business worked and there were certain expected procedures; you couldn’t just go knocking on these people’s doors without some sort of representation or credibility (which was complete bullshit).
+Partly because I was afraid of what would happen if they didn’t like my work (when you love what you do too much, you become overprotective and stupid).
+I now realize that it was typical adolescent behavior and pure self-sabotage that repeatedly stalled my progress.

-There’s absolutely no reason to live with such regrets, nor to delay in pursuing your authentic desires.
-We have these impulses and yearnings and callings for a reason.
-The simple truth is that we’re pulled toward these dreams and aspirations because we are imbued at least to some degree with the capability and capacity to make them happen (though rarely all by ourselves; another fantabulous mistake of mine).
-You’ve likely already proven it to yourself — in small ways that you don’t necessarily count or consider worthy of note.
-But it’s the same process in all things, regardless of scale.
-The key is not to limit your capacity based on what you’ve dreamt possible, for it could likely be far greater than you’ve imagined, when you get deep into it and follow the flow.
-Or, it could be something entirely different — and even more expansive and fulfilling — but the motivation and energetic momentum you needed came from that initial conceptualization, which was necessary to propel you to where you’re meant to be.
+Regardless, there’s no reason to live with such regrets or to put off pursuing your true desires.
+We have these impulses, yearnings, and callings for a reason.
+The simple truth is that we are drawn to these dreams and aspirations because we are imbued, to some extent, with the ability and capacity to make them a reality (though rarely all by ourselves; another fantastic mistake of mine).
+You’ve probably already proven it to yourself, albeit in small ways that you don’t necessarily count or consider noteworthy.
+However, regardless of scale, the process remains the same.
+The key is not to limit your potential based on what you believe is possible, because once you get deep into it and follow the flow, it will almost certainly be far greater than you imagined.
+Or it could be something completely different — and even more expansive and fulfilling — but the motivation and energetic momentum you needed came from that initial conceptualization, which was needed to propel you to where you’re meant to be.

 Infinite Possibility

-Arguably, I am undoubtedly where I need to be, regardless of self-reproach and judgment of my levels of success, or lack thereof.
-Ultimately, very little matters, and life will carry on whether we dare to delve into what terrifies us, or play it safe.
-Fear, of course, is based entirely on mistakenly living outside the present; on predictions, expectations, and illusions based on a limited scope of our current understanding and experience.
-Whether we help and support others in achieving their dreams (which I did by default, though somewhat begrudgingly) or we take the plunge and pursue our own, it’s all good.
+Unquestionably, I am where I need to be, regardless of my self-reproach and judgment of my levels of success, or lack thereof.
+Ultimately, very little matters, and life will go on whether we dare to explore what scares us or stay safe.
+Fear, of course, stems entirely from mistakenly living outside of the present moment, based on predictions, expectations, and illusions based on a limited scope of our current understanding and experiences.
+It doesn’t matter if we help and support others in achieving their dreams (which I did by default, albeit somewhat reluctantly), or if we go ahead and pursue our own.

-The only thing we can ever change about the past is our perspective of it.
-We can load it up with negative, soul-suppressing, self-negating values and beliefs, or we can chalk it up to necessary and essential experience, and begin again, now; we can always choose a different path, build new habits, commit to a plan, and design a life more aligned with our deepest preferences and desires.
+The only thing we can change about the past is our perception of it.
+We can either fill it with negative, soul-sucking, self-defeating values and beliefs, or we can chalk it up to necessary and essential experience and start over; we can always choose a different path, form new habits, commit to a plan, and design a life more aligned with our deepest preferences and desires.

 Solvitur ambulando